 ← Back to Factions

-Jerhit Syndicate – Vesselborn Codex
+Jerhit Syndicate - VESSELBORN Codex

 Jerhit Syndicate

-Daer Jerhit, an adopted Tactician-Class Hybrid named after Prince Varethis’Daer Venar, rejected the syndicate’s core criminality.
+Daer Jerhit, an adopted Tactician-Class Hybrid named after Prince Varethis'Daer Venar, rejected the syndicate's core criminality.
 He now brokers legitimate deals outside inland Thazvaar, employing his tactical brilliance to stabilize regions economically while secretly containing internal atrocities such as those committed by Iera Jerhit.
-His legacy reflects strategic restraint and loyalty shaped by the ideals of Prince Daer.

 Iera Jerhit, younger sister to Brena, descended into madness.
 She orchestrated massacres of innocent Thazvaari families, engaged in ritualistic cannibalism, and executed dissenting bodyguards.
 Her atrocities were uncovered in a hidden archive beneath the syndicate palace, containing preserved remains in grotesque displays.
 Brena, unable to kill her, had her confined to an undisclosed, sealed location.